First Grade | Second Grade | Third Grade | Fourth Grade | Fifth Grade

 “I am endlessly fascinated by the unique capacity each child has to learn in their own distinctive manner.
 The Waldorf curriculum is so rich with creative opportunities for students to engage, and for teachers to differentiate.
 I love the sound of deep thinking in the classroom when a lesson has resonated with each student in their own key.”

-After moving to the United States, Mr. Rohner continued his education to secure a CA State Multiple Subject Credential while furthering his Waldorf immersion as he completed the Bay Area Center for Waldorf Teacher Training program.
-In the same way that Mr. Rohner has always urged our students to grow and explore, he too has continually sought his own continued ongoing education.
-He has attended repeated courses and seminars focused on child development as well as Waldorf pedagogy, movement, music and storytelling.
-He also volunteers to enrich our children outside the classroom, including leading our middle school woodworking elective and teaching an early science curriculum workshop.
+After moving to the United States, Mr. Rohner continued his education to secure a CA State Multiple Subject Credential while furthering his Waldorf immersion, completing the Bay Area Center for Waldorf Teacher Training program.
+In the same way that Mr. Rohner has always urged our students to grow and explore, he, too, has continually sought his own continued education.
+He has attended numerous courses and seminars focused on child development, as well as Waldorf pedagogy, movement, music, and storytelling.
+He also volunteers to enrich our children outside the classroom, including leading our middle school woodworking elective and teaching an Early Childhood science curriculum workshop.

-Mr. Rohner approaches teaching both from his decades of experience as an educator as well as from his own experience as a NCS parent.
+Mr. Rohner approaches teaching both from his decades of experience as an educator and from his own experience as an NCS parent.
 In 2016, Mr. Rohner proudly watched his oldest daughter, a former student at our school, graduate pre-med from UC Berkeley.
-As many of you know, his younger daughter graduated from 8th Grade in June of 2016, having attended NCS since Kindergarten.
+His younger daughter graduated from 8th grade in June of 2016, having attended NCS since Kindergarten.

 In her own words:

-I believe education should be child-centered and should focus on educating the whole child.
+I believe education should be child-centered and focus on educating the whole child.
 This is what drew me to Novato Charter School.
-NCS stands apart from the mainstream public schools I have taught at in how engaged students, teachers, and families are, and how in a given day, students engage in a multitude of academic, musical, artistic, and physical skills.
+NCS stands apart from the mainstream public schools where I have taught by how engaged students, teachers, and families are, and by how in a given day, students engage in a multitude of academic, musical, artistic, and physical skills.
 I walked away from my first visit to NCS impressed and intrigued, and I look forward to being a part of the warm and supportive NCS Community.